changxu0306/aws-android-sdk-sample/PhotoAlbumSample/README.md

 # AWS Android SDK Tutorial - Auth, Storage and AppSync

-This tutorial will show how to run Photo Album sample app locally and walk you through the sample step-by-step to explain and demonstrate how to use the APIs.
+This tutorial will show how to run Photo Album sample app and UI tests locally and walk you through the sample step-by-step to explain and demonstrate how to use the APIs.
 The Photo Album sample app allows users to sign up, sign in and sign out using Auth with Cognito User Pool; add, delete, update and query albums using AppSync GraphQL; upload and download through S3 buckets using S3 TransferUtility.

 ## AWS Android SDK